Back to home

 2. Decide: optimize or direct prompt

-• New style exploration → chat briefly, then optimize
+• New style exploration → chat briefly in Prompt Optimizer, then optimize

 3. Use style-specific prompt structure